Does your caterer or mobile chef service have a catering license, liquor license, and liability insurance?

 How many service people will be on hand?

-Check to see how many servers, busers and bartenders will be provided, then make sure the same number show up.
+Check to see how many servers, bussers, and bartenders will be provided, then make sure the same number shows up.

 Who will be in charge while the meal is served?

 Your caterer should be present, but if he or she can’t be there, get the name of the person who will be in charge, and work with this person during the planning stages so that you’ll have a good working relationship established when the big day arrives.